West London: Initial growth

 The Palace of Westminster subsequently developed, with Parliament being based there from its establishment in 1265.
-The presence of the centre of government as a distinct focus for growth, accompanied by the proximity of the City, ensured that western London was the fastest growing part of early London.
+The presence of the centre of government as a distinct focus for growth, accompanied by the proximity of the city, ensured that western London was the fastest growing part of early London.

 First West End

 The growth of the City of London beyond its city walls was much faster outside the western gates of Ludgate and Newgate than it was outside the gates to the north or to the east; this rapid growth was due to the roads from these western gates leading to the political centre of Westminster.
-The large and prosperous extra-mural ward of Farringdon Without, extensively urbanised during the 12th century, has been described as London's First West End.
+The large and prosperous extramural ward of Farringdon Without, extensively urbanised during the 12th century, has been described as London's First West End.

 From the 15th to 17th centuries, growth along the roads from Ludgate (Fleet Street and The Strand) and Newgate (Holborn and High Holborn) accelerated, and came to extend far beyond Farringdon Without, into Holborn, Bloomsbury and Westminster.

 New West End

 Urban growth extending from the Westminster urban area, linked up with that extending from the City in the time of Henry VIII.
 It was at around that time that Westminster first acquired City status.

 In the mid 17th century Henry Jermyn, was instrumental in developing the St James's and Mayfair districts of Westminster.
 These districts provided a fashionable new focus for western London, that came to be known as the West End.
 Jermyn would become known as the Father of the West End.

 In 1720, John Strype's "Survey of London" described Westminster as one of the then four distinct areas of London; in it he describes the City of London, Westminster (West London), Southwark (South London), and 'That Part beyond the Tower' (East London).
 The area now usually referred to as North London developed later.

-A detailed copy of John Rocque's Map of London, 1741-5.

 As well as the proximity of the centre of government, the West End was long favoured by the rich elite as a place of residence because it was usually upwind of the smoke drifting from the crowded City.

 A further factor facilitating rapid growth in West London was the very large number of bridges linking the area to South London and the area beyond; by contrast, even today, there are no bridges east of Tower Bridge, partly as the river becomes wider as it heads east.

 The term "West End of London" gained widespread currency as a proper noun, rather than just a geographical description in the 19th century.